by Jim Hinckley

 Not mentioned in the article was the complex arrangement that made this take over possible.
 Cord, owner of Auburn-Cord-Duesenberg, and primary stockholder in Lycoming, an engine manufacturing company, became chairman of the board and a director at Checker.

 Cord then transferred the manufacture of the Saf-T-Cab, a commercial line of the Auburn division to Checker.
 Lycoming that supplied engines for Cord, Duesenberg, and Auburn, would now also supply engines for Checker.

-It was an innovate arrangement.
-It was a curios arrangement.
+It was an innovative arrangement.
+It was a curious arrangement.
 It was a lucrative arrangement.
-Apparently the Securities and Exchange Commission thought so as well.
+Apparently, the Securities and Exchange Commission thought so as well.

 In the Bill of Complaint on charges of stock manipulation filed on August 7, 1937, Cord is listed as chairman of the board, a director, a member of the executive committee of the Cord Corporation; chairman of the board and a director of the Checker Cab Manufacturing Company, and director of the Auburn Company.
 Markin is listed as president of the Checker Cab Manufacturing Company and its major stockholder.